-Quantum Fiber is the obvious standout with fast, reliable service, but Cox also serves up decent deals on cable internet service.
+Quantum Fiber has fast, reliable fiber, and Cox serves up decent deals on cable internet service.

 Cox vs. Quantum Fiber: Fiber Internet Wins the Duel for Your Dollars